 Ranger Chocolate Company

 After a year of experimenting with mini melangers and homemade winnowers in their makeshift laundry room headquarters, Ranger Chocolate Company chocolatiers Patrick and Rhonda Zender, George Domurot and David Beanland were ready for larger, lint-free digs, so they joined forces with Trailhead Coffee Roasters’ Charlie Wicker to open the city’s first combination coffee roastery and chocolate factory, fronted by bustling Cup & Bar cafe and tasting room.

 The first on Portland’s bean-to-bar block, husband and wife chocolate-making team Charley and Jessica Wheelock opened their “manufactory” in 2010.
 In a quiet inner Southeast residential neighborhood, they craft Woodblock Chocolate bars with a hodgepodge of cleverly repurposed machinery that includes a refurbished turn-of-the-century peanut roaster.

 On a mission to produce impeccably sourced, “face-meltingly delicious” chocolate, the duo puts out a line of petite, beautifully branded bars found all over Portland and in boutiques and markets from Sweden to Japan.
-To see the factory in motion and stock up on Dark Milk and Toasted Sesame bars, drinking chocolate and “Roasties” (unshelled, roasted Madagascar cocoa beans), visit their Buckman headquarters, which will soon relocate to a bigger space in the Irvington neighborhood.(Photo by Robbie McClaran)
+To see the factory in motion and stock up on Dark Milk and Toasted Sesame bars, drinking chocolate and “Roasties” (unshelled, roasted Madagascar cocoa beans), visit their headquarters in the Irvington neighborhood.(Photo by Robbie McClaran)

 Cacao Chocolate Shop